-The Probation and Pretrial Case Tracking System,

-also known as PACTS, has evolved into a comprehensive case management system for probation and pretrial services officers, and has become an indispensable supervision and investigation tool.
+The Probation and Pretrial Case Tracking System, also known as PACTS, has evolved into a comprehensive case management system for probation and pretrial services officers, and has become an indispensable supervision and investigation tool.
 In recent years, the IT applications maintained by the AO in support of the probation and pretrial services system have had significant problems with reliability and performance.
 To resolve these issues, the AO proposed a two-step plan to ensure the reliability and performance of PACTS and the related applications.
 The first step is to stabilize PACTS and existing applications while a replacement system is developed and deployed.
-The second step is to develop a replacement system for PACTS, using commercial off-the-shelf (COTS) products as well as a highly configurable platform solution.
+The second step is to develop a replacement system for PACTS, using commercial offthe-shelf (COTS) products as well as a highly configurable platform solution.
 The replacement system will continue to interface with key applications, both internal and external to the Judiciary, and provide officers the data necessary to fulfill their mission.
 Replacement is expected to be a multi-year project, with work completed in stages.
-Solicitation activities, including a data migration strategy, occurred in FY 2019.
-A vendor was selected in April 2020.
+Solicitation activities occurred in FY 2019 and a vendor was selected in April 2020.
+The PACTS replacement system (PACTS 360) development is currently underway and is scheduled to pilot and rollout the initial capabilities for pretrial and presentence investigation beginning the first quarter of FY 2022.
+Additional BPA call orders will continue to be issued in 2021, 2022, and 2023 to complete development of the full operating capabilities.
+The planned pilot and rollout of the full operating capabilities and data migration will begin in the first quarter of 2023 and is expected to be completed by the end of the first quarter of 2024.
+Operations and maintenance, including cybersecurity of the application, will begin with the initial rollout in 2021 and incrementally grow in the number of licenses required and the scope of capabilities through the first quarter of 2024.
+The program office is planning to issue additional call orders, if funding is available, in 2023 for the development of program management and advanced data analytics capabilities to support the mission of the Probation and Pretrial Services offices.